 Here’s the general rule: olives that are harvested earlier will yield a more intense flavor when made into olive oil.
-By intense, we mean a robust, black pepper flavor that you might even feel in the back of your throat.
-Some say that the better an olive oil is, the more you cough!
+By intense, we mean a robust flavor with peppery sensations that you feel in the back of your throat and some of the flavor-enhancing bitterness of fresh green olives.

 Don’t worry about sending your dinner guests into a coughing fit.
 The coughing typically takes place at olive oil tastings where you sip your olive oil from a glass.
 (Does that sound up your alley?
 Here’s our guide to hosting your own olive oil tasting.)

 Medium Extra Virgin Olive Oil